onewelcome/java-spring-oidc-example/README.md

 [spring-google-openidconnect](https://github.com/fromi/spring-google-openidconnect).

 ## Clone and configure your IDE
-To get the example up and running clone and configure it.
+To get the example up and running, first you'll need to clone it:

 `git clone https://github.com/Onegini/java-spring-oidc-example.git`